marco2454/Remove-External-Brackets/README.md

 **"removeExternalBrackets"** is a small library designed to remove external matching brackets on any string input.

-It's written entirely in JavaScript and can be used by simply calling the function from every kind of external program.
+It's written entirely in JavaScript and can be used by simply calling the function from an external program.

 For example, you can use the _index.html_ example file in this repository, or you can create your own web page.

 To use the library, import the _removeExternalBrackets.js_ file.
+The file includes two functions:

+1. The first one (_removeExternalBrackets_) works only with non-pathological inputs.
+In case a pathological string is provided, the function returns the input string.
+2. The second one (_repairBrackets)_ accepts pathological inputs too.

-Following the structure of the function:
+Following the structure of the functions:

 > `string removeExternalBrackets(string inputString)`

+> `string repairBrackets(string inputString)`

 ---